brannondorsey/chattervox/README.md

 You'll also need a radio and a cable to connect the microphone and speaker from the radio to your linux machine.
 I recommend the following equipment, especially if you're on a budget:

 - $24 Baofeng UV-5R 4-watt radio.
 This is the absolute best radio you can buy for that price.
-- $18 [BTech APRS cable](https://www.amazon.com/BTECH-APRS-K1-Interface-APRSDroid-Compatible/dp/B01LMIBAZW&keywords=btech+aprs+cable) (3.5mm TRRS to 3.5mm and 2.5mm audio cable)
+- $18 [BTech APRS cable](https://baofengtech.com/aprs-k2-trrs-cable) (3.5mm TRRS to 3.5mm and 2.5mm audio cable, usually for sale on Amazon)

 You can also make the cable yourself if you prefer.
-Check out [this zine](https://books.vvvvvvaria.org/read/41/pdf) for instructions.
+Check out [this zine](https://archive.org/details/oreally-packet-radio) for instructions.

 Finally, to operate legally on amateur radio frequencies, you'll need an amateur radio license.